Heart of a Book

 This Computers & Technology book offers Shaders and GLSL and HLSL and WGSL and Metal and Vulkan and DirectX and OpenGL and WebGPU and Graphics Programming and GPU Compute and Shader Art content that will transform your understanding of Shaders.
 Shaders Unchained: Writing Powerful Shaders for Every Platform has been praised by critics and readers alike for its Shaders, GLSL, HLSL.

-The highly acclaimed author brings years of experience to this Computers & Technology work, making it essential reading for anyone interested in Shaders or GLSL or HLSL or WGSL or Metal or Vulkan or DirectX or OpenGL or WebGPU or Graphics Programming or GPU Compute or Shader Art.
+The award-winning author brings years of experience to this Computers & Technology work, making it a must-have for anyone interested in Shaders or GLSL or HLSL or WGSL or Metal or Vulkan or DirectX or OpenGL or WebGPU or Graphics Programming or GPU Compute or Shader Art.

 Buy Now on Amazon